docker/docs/engine/userguide/networking/default_network/custom-docker0.md

 - `--fixed-cidr=CIDR` and `--fixed-cidr-v6=CIDRv6`: restrict the IP range from
   the `docker0` subnet, using standard CIDR notation.
 For example:
   `172.16.1.0/28`.
-This range must be an IPv4 range for fixed IPs, such as `10.20.0.0/16`, and must be a subset of the bridge IP range (`docker0` or set using `--bridge`).
-For example, with `--fixed-cidr=192.168.1.0/25`, IPs for your containers will be chosen from the first half of addresses included in the `192.168.1.0/24` subnet.
+This range must be an IPv4 range for fixed IPs, and must be a subset of the bridge IP range (`docker0` or set using `--bridge` or the `bip` key in the `daemon.json` file).
+For example, with --fixed-cidr=192.168.1.0/25, IPs for your containers will be chosen from the first half of addresses included in the 192.168.1.0/24 subnet.

 - `--mtu=BYTES`: override the maximum packet length on `docker0`.